watson-developer-cloud/botkit-middleware/README.md

 ## Prerequisites

+### Create an instance of Watson Assistant

+_💡 You can skip this step if you have credentials to access an existing instance of Watson Assistant.
+This would be the case for Cloud Pak for Data._

 1. Sign up for an [IBM Cloud account](https://cloud.ibm.com/registration/).
 1. Create an instance of the Watson Assistant service and get your credentials:
-    - Go to the [Watson Assistant](https://cloud.ibm.com/catalog/services/conversation) page in the IBM Cloud Catalog.
+   - Go to the [Watson Assistant](https://cloud.ibm.com/catalog/services/assistant) page in the IBM Cloud Catalog.
    - Log in to your IBM Cloud account.
    - Click **Create**.
    - Copy the `apikey` value, or copy the `username` and `password` values if your service instance doesn't provide an `apikey`.
    - Copy the `url` value.

+## Configure your Assistant

 1. Create a workspace using the Watson Assistant service and copy the `workspace_id`.
-If you don't know how to create a workspace follow the [Getting Started tutorial](https://cloud.ibm.com/docs/services/conversation/getting-started.html).
+If you don't know how to create a workspace follow the [Getting Started tutorial](https://cloud.ibm.com/docs/services/assistant/getting-started.html).

 ### Acquire channel credentials

 This document shows code snippets for using a Slack bot with the middleware.
 You need a _Slack token_ for your Slack bot to talk to Watson Assistant.
 If you have an existing Slack bot, then copy the Slack token from your Slack settings page.

 Otherwise, follow [Botkit's instructions](https://botkit.ai/docs/provisioning/slack-events-api.html) to create your Slack bot from scratch.
 When your bot is ready, you are provided with a Slack token.